-The growing number of Chinese investors who buy residential real estate abroad have picked the Golden State as their favourite investment destination, according to Washington, DC-based National Association of Realtors.
+Chinese investors who buy residential real estate abroad have picked the Golden State as their favourite investment destination in the United States, according to Washington, DC-based National Association of Realtors.

 Australia’s REA Group, operator of the country’s largest online property portal, has purchased a 17.2 percent stake in Kuala Lumpur-based iProperty Group for AUD106 million (USD100 million).